 All letters are designed to lead prospective students through the application, admission, and enrollment process until they become enrolled students.

 This process is entirely automated and seeks to answer most basic questions recruits may have.
 It only requires a response from you, the graduate coordinator, if the question is too program-specific.
-These questions are forwarded to you by the admissions staff or others who manage the Hobsons system.
+These questions are forwarded to you by the admissions staff.